nevermined-io/nvm-docs/docs/getting-started/nvm-nfts.md

 ### Proof of Attendance (POAP)

-Proof of Attendance are special case of ERC-721 NFTs that are useful to repesent that a user was in a specific place in a specific moment.
+Proof of Attendance are special cases of ERC-721 NFTs that are useful to represent that a user was in a specific place in a specific moment.
 Only the users meeting these conditions can claim that specific POAP NFT.
 POAPs are very interesting for use cases that want to build loyalty around live events.

 You can read more about it in [this post about Alities network](https://medium.com/nevermined-io/built-on-nevermined-alities-is-an-nft-community-for-artist-and-collectors-f6b08f00f18c).

 ### Soul Bound or Non-Transferable NFTs

 As stands in the name, Non-Transferable Tokens (NTT) are a special kind of NFTs that can be transferred.
 Once they are minted and are owned by a user they can not sent to anyone else.
 This is useful for usecases that wan to represent personal achievements or similar characteristics that are directly tied to the identity of the owner of that NFT.